-Photographs are acquired on a 10m x 10m grid (30m by 30m in total) to cover an observed area of 0.25ha (minimum size of the Level II plots).
-The edges of the level II plot need to be more than one tree height away from the grid points.
+Photographs are generally acquired on a 10m x 10m grid (30m by 30m in total) to represent an observed area of 0.25ha (minimum size of the Level II plots).
+The edges of the Level II plot need to be more than one tree height away from the grid points.
 The acquisition of 16 photographs along this regularly spaced grid is obligatory.
 This is described by the following figure:

-Figure 5.1.1.: Measurement positions
+Figure 1: Measurement positions

-If a measurement position is too close to an obstacle (tree stem, installation), the measurement position needs to be moved such that the visual angle of the obstacle is horizontally less wide than 11.5° of the 360°-image.
+If a measurement position is too close to an obstacle (tree stem, branches, installation), the measurement position needs to be moved such that the visual angle of the obstacle is horizontally less wide than 11.5° of the 360°-image.
 The choice of this threshold means that the distance between measurement position and the obstacle needs to be at least 5 times its diameter.
-E.g. for a stem of DBH 40 cm the measurement position needs to be in a distance of at least 10 times its diameter or should otherwise be removed.
+E.g. for a stem of DBH 40 cm the measurement position needs to be at least 2 m away from the stem location.
+A leaf or other material above the lens needs to be in a distance of at least 10 times its diameter or should otherwise be removed.
 Each measurement position must be marked permanently.
-A standard measurement height of 1.3m for photographs (lens position) is defined.
+A standard measurement height of 1.3 m for photographs (lens position) is defined.
 This height should avoid disturbances by lower shrubs or installed litterfall or deposition samplers which may disturb the light sphere at the point of view.
 The location of each measurement point has to be documented by relative X,Y-coordinates.
-The origin of the coordinate system is the lower left measurement point (in general the point situated most south-west; point 16 in Fig. 5.1.1), with axes pointing towards the North and East direction.
+The origin of the coordinate system is the most south-west corner point of the 10m x 10m grid (point 16 in Figure 1), with axes pointing towards the North and East direction.
 If another metric coordinate system is already established, the respective coordinates may be submitted instead.
 Deviations from the fixed measurement grid may be necessary in some cases in order to avoid interference with other measurements.

-In order to have a quantification of the spatial situation of the surveys, the coordinates of sampling devices have to be documented in the same way: For instance, a litterfall sampler situated 18m west and 15 m south of the origin of the coordinate system has to be documented with the coordinates X = -18 and Y = -15.
+In order to have a quantification of the spatial situation of the surveys, the coordinates of sampling devices have to be documented in the same way: For instance, a litterfall sampler situated 18 m west and 15 m south of the origin of the coordinate system has to be documented with the coordinates X = -18 and Y = -15.

 The temporal frame for field surveys is split into summer and winter photographs.
-Summer-time photographs must be taken during the stage of maximum foliation (e.g. between mid July and mid August for Central Europe, depending on the local conditions in the actual year).
-Winter-time photographs especially for deciduous tree species should be taken after all leaves are fallen.
+Summer photographs must be taken during the stage of maximum foliation (e.g. between mid July and mid August for Central Europe, depending on the local conditions in the actual year).
+Winter photographs especially for deciduous tree species should be taken after all leaves are fallen.
 Here the optimum point in time is shortly before budburst in spring.